 Fueled by increased plan options and expanding benefits, the popularity of Medicare Advantage (MA) just keeps growing.
-There were over 28 million people enrolled in an Advantage plan in 2022, accounting for early half of all Medicare beneficiaries.
+There were over 31 million people enrolled in an Advantage plan in 2023, accounting for over half of all eligible Medicare beneficiaries.
 This page looks at Medicare Advantage plans in Pennsylvania and explains how the program works.

 Original Medicare includes Part A, hospital insurance and Part B, medical insurance.
 Prescription drug coverage is not part of Original Medicare.
 Those benefits are part of Medicare Part D.